microsoft/FluidFramework/experimental/dds/tree2/src/feature-libraries/editable-tree-2/README.md

 -   No symbols will be encountered as keys.
 This ensures that the traversal can use the APIs which only support strings (like `Object.entries`) and get the same result as if using APIs which also support symbols (like `object spread).

 Note that if using `for...in`, be sure to filter out `inherited` properties.

-TODO:
-The test suite for this library should include a function that checks these invariants explicitly, and many test cases should be checked for them.
-TODO:
-Make these properties actually hold.

 ## Status